thoughtworks/build-your-own-radar/radars/descriptions/React.md

 * Generally requires many plugins to get desired functionality

 When decision made: 3/5/2020
-When decision will be revisted: 01/01/2022
+When decision will be revisited: 01/01/2022

 Replaces [Angular]()